TatianaTylosky/mentor-material/mentor-field-guide.md

 *Push back where goals are unrealistic.

 >_"At this point a look of fear and of being overwhelmed sets in and I assure them that they are gonna knock it out of the park.
-I'll usually tell them to not memorized specifics but memorize the concepts.” -Derek Fogge, Thinkful Mentor_
+I'll usually tell them to not memorized specifics but to understand the concepts.” -Derek Fogge, Thinkful Mentor_

 Remind students of resources to lean on outside of mentor sessions, a.k.a. #slack/stackoverflow/office-hours.
 Finally, set a specific goal for your student to achieve by your next meeting.